 Our four-year Honours Bachelor of Music program will provide you with a comprehensive background in all aspects of music theory, history and performance.
-The program is designed to prepare you to enter the work force as a professional musician or to pursue graduate studies in such fields as musicology, composition, music theory, music librarianship, conducting and performance.
+The program is designed to prepare you to enter the workforce as a professional musician or to pursue graduate studies in such fields as musicology, composition, music theory, music librarianship, conducting and performance.

 The Honours Bachelor of Arts (Music) program, while offering a wide range of courses in music, also allows you to take a number of non-music electives.
 If you are interested in pursuing a career in music education, this program has been designed especially for you.
-Upon completion of your HBA, you may further prepare yourself for this goal by pursuing the one-year consecutive Bachelor of Education degree.
+Upon completing your HBA, you may further prepare yourself for this goal by pursuing the one-year consecutive Bachelor of Education degree.

 The Minor in Music program is available to students who have a keen interest in music but have other career goals.
-It consists of 4 FCEs balanced between Music History, Music Theory, Performance and music electives.
+It consists of 4 FCEs balanced between Music History, Music Theory, Performance, and music electives.

 The Artist Certificate Program in Performance and Pedagogy is a non-degree program designed for select post-baccalaureate musicians and music teachers who wish to pursue advanced career opportunities in music performance and music education.

 Students in the certificate program will have the opportunity to deepen their artistry and broaden their musical perspective beyond the typical academic requirements of an undergraduate music degree program.

 This program is reserved for advanced performers who have completed an undergraduate degree, post-secondary conservatory diploma, or a foreign equivalent in music, and are seeking an intensive, one-year immersion in piano performance and pedagogy.

 Join the Vocal Ensemble, earn 0.5 Elective credit